AWegnerGitHub/awegnergithub.github.io-content/2018_11_15_autobuilding_this_blog.md

 ## Conclusion

 This post should be the first one that is automatically deployed.
 I'm sure there are improvements I can and will make to my `deploy.sh` script or `.travis.yml` over time, but right now I'm happy with how it works.
-In testings, a deployment is taking about a minute or two from the time I push a new article.
+In testing, a deployment is taking about a minute or two from the time I push a new article.
 This is about how long it took previously, but now I only need to perform a single push.